 The vehicle make, model and license plate number.

 The manifest shall be maintained within the vehicle during the entire transportation process, until the delivery is completed.

+If utilizing a physical copy of the manifest, the licensed MTC Agent must be able to access the physical copy at any time during transportation.

+If utilizing an electronic manifest, the licensed MTC Agent must be able to access the electronic manifest at any time during transportation.

 An MTC shall retain all transportation manifests for no less than one year and make them available to the Commission on request.